wiktorpiela/data_analysis/election_2020_supplement.md

 counting in real votes cast there.
 However, even in the most liberal provinces like pomorskie and lubuskie, in less inhabited constituencies, the difference is about equal zero, and there is no big advantage of one of candidates.
-If we consider more consevative area of Poland, advantage of President-in-office Duda seems to be high everywhere, even in the largest poviats.
+If we consider more conservative area of Poland, advantage of President-in-office Duda seems to be high everywhere, even in the largest poviats.
 So from above heatmap come two general insights: